-The Walsh Institute is Walsh College’s direct connection to the business community, offering professional development, custom training, a small business center and networking, and skills enhancement with practical application.
+The Leadership Center is Walsh College’s direct connection to the business community, offering professional development, custom training, a small business center, networking, and skills enhancement with practical application.

 What We Do

 Walsh faculty-taught sessions tailored to a company’s core issues.
 Topics range from implementing technology changes to industry-specific certifications.

 Educational programs for owners and management teams of small and family business.

 Programs include confidential forums, workshops, and discipline specific conferences.